menu

 Arthur is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Arthur who are college-educated is somewhat higher than the average US community of 21.84%: 28.57% of adults in Arthur have at least a bachelor's degree.
+The overall education level of Arthur is somewhat higher than in the average US city of 21.84%: 28.57% of adults 25 and older in the village have at least a bachelor's degree.

 The per capita income in Arthur in 2022 was $25,768, which is low income relative to Nebraska and the nation.
 This equates to an annual income of $103,072 for a family of four.
 However, Arthur contains both very wealthy and poor people as well.